CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_lowInput_RNAseq.md

 ### OPTION B: purified RNA

-* If you have 10's or 100's of thousands of cells, it probably makes sense to isolate RNA first and then use the same amount of total RNA for the cDNA reaction.
+* If you have 10's of thousands of cells, it probably makes sense to isolate RNA first and then use the same amount of total RNA for the cDNA reaction.
 We recommend using a kit specifically designed for efficient recovery of RNA from low numbers of cells, and have had success with the [ARCTURUS PicoPure RNA isolation kit](https://www.thermofisher.com/order/catalog/product/KIT0204).

 ## Day 2: cDNA preparation

 {% include warning.html content="The SMART-v4 is an extremely sensitive cDNA synthesis (that's the whole point!), which means that it is imperative that you avoid even small amounts of contamination from environmental RNA.
-Today's works should be carried out in a PCR clean hood." %}
+Today's work should be carried out in a PCR clean hood." %}

 * Thaw the following items from the SMART-v4 kit
 	* 10x Lysis Buffer